LonghornRacingElectric/jomama_lapsim/README.md

         (explanation on how to do this here: https://towardsdatascience.com/installing-jupyter-notebook-support-in-visual-studio-code-91887d644c5d)

-    6) Running the MMM Engine
+    6) Running the lapsim Engine

         In your IDE or command line, run the main.py.
         This will generate the data output from the sweep in this folder: results/{name}.csv